-We see lots of cases on our facebook group which is open to clinicians from around the world.
+We get lots of interesting skin and wound care questions on our Vet Wound Library facebook page.
+(Clinicians only).
 One of the recent queries being a request for advice of what to put on a case with fragile, inflamed skin caused by urine/faecal scald.
-These aren't classed as wounds as such (not until they deteriorate that is!) but the same rules apply.
-Preserve cell function and create the optimal environment for healing.
+These aren't classed as wounds as such (not until they deteriorate that is!) but the same rules apply when preserving healthy tissue and optimising healing.

 With loads of suggestions for creams (intended for humans) its hard to know what is best.
 The favourites included Sudocrem, Bepanthen, Kamilosan and many others promoted for nappy rash and cracked nipples caused by breast feeding.
 These products have to be safe if they are used on babies?
 Don't they?